 This principle, unlike the other three principles of multicellularity, seems to fly in the face the common assumption that the way to build robust computing systems is to protect every computer at all cost.
 If we were able to protect every computer, well and good.
 But we are not.
 In fact, we seem to be losing ground in that effort.
 Apoptosis evolved in a world rife with viruses, mutations and other risks to biological organisms.
 Since modern computing systems now face similar challenges, a computing analog of apoptosis deserves careful consideration.

-needed beyond the early growth stage to suicide.
+not needed beyond the early growth stage to suicide.

 More on Evolution of Computing